WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Related Work

-Bansal \etal~\cite{BansalBDM14} developed WebSpi, a generic library that defines the basic components of the Web infrastructure (browsers, HTTP servers) and enables developers to encode specific Web applications / protocols and security properties which can be automatically verified using ProVerif~\cite{Blanchet01}.
-The browser model of WebSpi is rather primitive and includes only a subset of the features supported in \framework.
-This is in line with the intended usage of WebSpi, that is, the verification of Web protocols, for which it suffices to model only the features used by the protocol under analysis.
-In this work, instead, we target inconsistencies between Web features themselves, without focusing to a specific Web protocol or application, for which we need a much more comprehensive browser model, which is hardly amenable to automated verification.
-Instead, we provide support for machine-checked proofs in Coq.
+Bansal \etal~\cite{BansalBDM14} developed WebSpi, a generic library that defines the basic components of the Web infrastructure (browsers, HTTP servers) and enables developers to automatically verify security properties of specific Web applications / protocols using ProVerif~\cite{Blanchet01}.

+The browser model of WebSpi is rather primitive and includes a subset of the features supported in \framework.
+This is in line with the intended usage of WebSpi, i.e., the verification of Web protocols, for which it suffices to model only the features used by the protocol under analysis.
+Instead, we target inconsistencies between Web features themselves, without focusing on a specific Web protocol or application, for which we need a much more comprehensive browser model.
+Similarly to WebSpi, \framework\ supports automated security proofs: if this does not succeed, however, we can still fall back to machine-checked proofs in Coq.

-The most comprehensive and maintained model of the Web to date is the \emph{Web Infrastructure Model} (WIM), a pen-and-paper model which has been used to assess the security of a variety of Web protocols, including OAuth 2.0~\cite{FettKS16}, OpenID Connect~\cite{FettKS17}, and the Financial-Grade APIs~\cite{FettHK19}.
-The browser model of \framework{} supports all the features of WIM browsers, with the exception of \begin{enumerate*}[label=(\roman*)] \item HSTS, since in our model we abstract away from the network, and \item HTTP basic authentication, because it is an application-specific authentication mechanism enforced on the server side. \end{enumerate*} On the other hand, \framework{} supports several client-side mechanisms and security policies, like domain relaxation, CSP and CORS, that are not part of WIM.
-Additionally, being a pen-and-paper model, WIM can neither be used to automatically discover security vulnerabilities, nor to develop computer-assisted proofs, which are central features of our framework.
+The most comprehensive and maintained model of the Web to date is the \emph{Web Infrastructure Model} (WIM), a pen-and-paper model which has been used to assess the security of Web Payment APIs~\cite{DoHKSWW22}, Web protocols, e.g., OAuth 2.0~\cite{FettKS16}, OpenID Connect~\cite{FettKS17}, and the Financial-Grade APIs~\cite{FettHK19}.

+The browser model of \framework\ supports most of the features of WIM browsers, except for \begin{enumerate*}[label=(\roman*)] \item HSTS, since in our model we abstract away the network, \item HTTP basic authentication, because it is an application-specific server-side mechanism, \item the Web Payment APIs, since a sensitive usage of this API would require a detailed modeling of the server-side behavior of payment providers and merchants servers. \end{enumerate*} On the other hand, \framework\ supports several client-side mechanisms and security policies, like domain relaxation, CSP and CORS, that are not part of WIM.
+Additionally, being a pen-and-paper model, WIM can neither be used to automatically discover security vulnerabilities, nor to develop automated or computer-assisted proofs, which are central features of our framework.